 Greet the sun as we head out into the blue Adriatic.
 While we may sail under canvas at times, Fortuna's motor allow us to cruise efficiently no matter what the wind or sea conditions may be.
 Our first destination is Brac, the largest of the 1,186 islands that dot the Dalamatian coast.
 Brac is known for its native Mediterranean pine trees, secluded bays and laid-back atmosphere.
 Since ancient times, it has been renowned for its milky white limestone, used in the construction of Diocletian's palace, numerous buildings in Venice, and the White House in Washington, DC.
 Our Expedition Leader offers an introduction to sea kayaking as we get fitted to our boats and learn basic paddling skills in the calm teal waters.
 Following the shoreline, step ashore at Farska Bay to walk to Blaca Hermitage, a 16th-century monastery built below tall cliffs, and continue on foot to Blaca Bay, where we stop for a swim in the sparkling sea.

 Then it's on to sun-drenched Hvar, a long, thin island dominated by a steep limestone ridge and covered with pines, heather and fragrant lavender.
 Ragged inlets indent the coast, adding to Hvar's striking beauty, and we'll explore more of it as we take to our kayaks after lunch on board.
-This evening, sample some fine local wines with dinner at the home of a family that has lived on the island for generations, sharing a farm-to-table feast featuring their garden's bounty.
-Hvar's indigenous varietals and favorable climate have helped launch a viticulture renaissance.
+This evening, enjoy dinner at the home of a family that has lived on the island for generations, a farm-to-table feast featuring their garden's bounty.

 Day 6: Exploring Hvar—Stari Grad / Hvar Town / Pakleni Islands